 8. Employers are responsible for managing my career path.

 WRONG!
 This statement might have been true in our father’s or grandfather’s time.
 But now, it’s “every man for himself.”
 Only YOU have the power to take control of your career and manage it for success.
 So, make the most of it!
 Get support and guidance from a qualified Career Consultant if you feel that this would be helpful.

 9. Networking is only for entrepreneurs and jobseekers – I don’t need to network now.

 WRONG!
 It’s a smart career move to ALWAYS be networking, no matter what’s going in your professional life.
 If you don’t need help at this time, build-up your networking power by helping others.
 Consistent, effective networking will always pay big dividends!
 It’s just a natural part of ongoing career management.

 10. Most good jobs are listed on Internet job sites and in newspapers, so they’re easy to identify.

 WRONG!
 Only one percent of job postings that are on the Web or in newspapers are any good!
 And that’s where you'll be competing against 99% of all the other job seekers!
-Since these odds are not in your favor, you should spend your time wisely on this search technique and complement it with networking to have a well-rounded job search strategy.
+Since these odds are not in your favor, you should spend VERY LITTLE time on this search technique – and instead, focus almost all of your time and energy on networking!

 Now that you’re familiar with these deadly career misconceptions, you can easily reverse them to have a very positive impact on your career.
 The first step is to change your thinking, and then to practice productive new behaviors in a consistent manner!

-Copyright © 2011, Career Potential, LLC.
+Permission to Reprint: This article may be reprinted, provided it appears in its entirety with the following attribution: Copyright © 2010, Career Potential, LLC.
 Reprinted by permission of Ford R. Myers, a nationally-known Career Expert and author of “Get The Job You Want, Even When No One’s Hiring.”
 For information about career services and products, visit www.careerpotential.com and www.fordmyers.com.